GrammarViz2/grammarviz2_src/README.md

 It is implemented in Java and is based on continuous signal discretization with [SAX](https://github.com/jMotif/SAX), Grammatical Inference with [Sequitur](https://github.com/jMotif/GI) and [Re-Pair](https://github.com/jMotif/GI), and [algorithmic (Kolmogorov) complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity).

-GrammarViz2 also implements the "**Rule Density Curve**" and "**Rare Rule Anomaly**" (RRA) algorithms for time series anomaly discovery [5], that significantly outperform the HOT-SAX algorithm for time series discord discovery which is current state of the art.
-In the table below algorithms performance is measured in their calls to distance function.
-The last column shows the improvement over HOT-SAX:
+GrammarViz2 also implements the "**Rule Density Curve**" and "**Rare Rule Anomaly (RRA)**" algorithms for time series anomaly discovery [5], that significantly outperform HOT-SAX algorithm for time series discord discovery  which is current state of the art.
+In the table below, the algorithms performance is measured in the amount of calls to the distance function (less is better).
+The last column shows the RRA performance improvement over HOT-SAX:

 | Dataset and SAX parameters         | Size    | Brute Force          | HOT-SAX     | RRA        | Reduction |
 |:-----------------------------------|--------:|---------------------:|------------:|-----------:|------:|